Kernix13/beginner-git-commands/README.md

 # Beginner Git commands

-> Some of the commands in this doc are baic beginner commands, some are intermediate level, especially when you get into cloning and contributing.
+> Some of the commands in this doc are basic beginner commands, some are intermediate level, especially when you get into cloning and contributing.

 ## Table of contents